⏴back to Guidance Topics

 The IRB reviews payment arrangements to research participants (compensation) to ensure an equitable selection of subjects by only approving payment methods that are not coercive and do not present undue influence.
 Additionally, compensation must be described in the consent document.
 Therefore, the IRB will review the description of compensation in the consent document to prevent any violation of the regulatory requirements of consent.

-If compensation will be offered to participants, the IRB will adhere to the following guidelines:
+If compensation is offered to participants, the IRB will adhere to the following guidelines:

-- The amount of compensation should be appropriate for the time and effort put forth by study participants.
+• The IRB does not set a fixed minimum or maximum, compensation should reflect the time and effort contributed by study participants.

-- Credit for payment should accrue as the study progresses and not be contingent upon the participant completing the entire study.
-Investigators should provide a plan for pro-rating compensation should a participant withdraw from a study.
-Pro-rating compensation may not be feasible in all studies that offer compensation and exceptions may be approved on a caseby-case basis.
+• Credit for payment should be based on study progress, not on completing the entire study.
+Investigators must include a plan for pro-rate compensation if a participant withdraws.
+Pro-rating compensation may not be practical in some studies, and exceptions can be approved on a case-by-case basis.

-- While the total compensation should not be contingent upon completion of the entire study, payment of a small portion as an incentive for completion of the study is acceptable, providing that such incentive is not coercive.
-The IRB should determine that the amount paid as a bonus for completion (if applicable) is reasonable and not so great as to unduly induce participants to stay in the study when they might otherwise have withdrawn.
+• While the total compensation should not depend on completing the entire study, it is acceptable to provide a small incentive for completion, provided that the incentive is not coercive.
+The IRB should ensure that any amount paid as a bonus for completion (if applicable) is reasonable and not so great as to unduly induce participants to stay in the study when they might otherwise have withdrawn.

-- Compensation to participants who withdraw from the study may be made at the time they would have completed the study (or completed a phase of the study) had they not withdrawn.
+• Compensation for participants who withdraw from the study may be provided at the time they would have completed the study (or completed a phase of the study) had they not withdrawn.
 For example, in a study lasting only a few days, an IRB may find it permissible to allow a single payment date at the end of the study, even to participants who had to withdraw before that date.

-- All information concerning payment, including the total amount, schedule of payment(s), and any plan for prorating payments if a participant does not complete the study should be described in the informed consent document.
+• All information concerning payment, including the total amount, schedule of payment(s), and any plan for prorating payments if a participant does not complete the study must be described in the informed consent document.

 What are the additional considerations for compensation to participants in Clinical Trials subject to FDA regulations?